AmbiVision PRO Install Guide

 – Check wires connection.

-– Make sure that both settings in the app are checked: SETTINGS -> CONNECTION -> Check PING LOCAL NETWORK
+– Make sure that both settings in the app are checked: settings -> advanced -> Check Enable Internet ping and Enable local ping.

 – It seems that the screen was not found.
-Conduct screen seeking or set screen position manually (CAPTURING tab).
+Conduct screen seeking or set screen position manually (Screen tracking tab).

 – Clear “colors calibrating result” – if you accidentally used “Colors calibration” without calibration video, it can get weird or blanked colors.